Why Èze deserves the detour for a palace stay

 Realistic budget for a palace stay in Èze

-A three-night stay for two in one of our three selected palaces requires the following budget:
+A three-night stay for two in one of the three palaces we have selected requires the following budget:

 - Restaurants: 600-900 € (2 starred dinners + 1 lunch + breakfasts)